scratchminer/Index-OS/README.md

 By [scratchminer](https://github.com/scratchminer) and [Rae](https://stuffbyrae.neocities.org/)

 ### Building from source
-Use the Playdate Compiler from Playdate's SDK: `pdc -v Source IndexOS.pdx`
+Use the Playdate Compiler from Playdate's SDK: `pdc Source IndexOS.pdx`

 ### Installing
 #### On hardware